xasterKies/rune/README.md

 ## Why?

 I find compilers and interpreters fascinating and I was curious about what happens when you click the compile button in an IDE.
-In an attempt to understand, I started working on this :D
+In an attempt to understand, I started working on this.

 ## About 📖
 Rune is an intuitive, high-level dynamically typed Programming Language.